-Short-term employee benefits are expensed as the related service is provided.
+Short-term employee benefits obligations are measured on an undiscounted basis and are expensed as the related service is provided by the employee.
+This includes wages, salaries, bonuses, paid annual leave, sick leave and other contributions.
 A liability is recognised for the amount expected to be paid if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.
-They include wages, salaries, and bonuses.

-2.2.8 Income Taxes
+4.8 Income Taxes

 Income tax expense comprises current tax (Company Income Tax, Tertiary Education Tax, National Information Technology Development Agency levy and Nigeria Police Trust Fund levy) and deferred tax.
 It is recognised in profit or loss except to the extent that it relates to a business combination, or items recognised directly in equity or in other comprehensive income.
 The Company had determined that interest and penalties relating to income taxes, including uncertain tax treatments, do not meet the definition of income taxes, and therefore are accounted for under IAS 37 Provisions, Contingent Liabilities and Contingent Assets.